smthbrothrjdev/wargaming-course/src/pages/examples/interaction_2.md

 - **1.1.1**: Which **ground maneuver platforms** (e.g. tanks, IFVs) are essential to fight and survive?
 - **1.1.2**: Which **fires and air defense assets** (e.g. howitzers, SHORAD) are critical to support and protect the brigade?
 - **1.1.3**: What **C2 and communications systems** are required to integrate with EFDL networks?
+- **1.1.4**: What type of operations are going to be effective in support of EFDL

 #### 1.2 Integration of Emerging Technologies